- J.D., Georgetown University School of Law, 1995

 Thomas Watson is a Principal in the Los Angeles office of McKool Smith Hennigan.
 Mr. Watson’s primary expertise is in the trial and arbitration of complex civil cases with an emphasis on business litigation, energy litigation, securities litigation, bankruptcy litigation, patent litigation and the False Claims Act.
 He has represented a variety of Fortune 500 companies, investment firms and hedge funds, high tech companies, energy companies, and high net worth individuals.

-Mr. Watson’s practice takes him to federal and state courts across the country, and he has had numerous trials, including both jury and bench trials.
-He is also experienced in representing clients in arbitration, with a particular specialty in arbitration under the rules of the American Arbitration Association.
+Mr. Watson’s practice takes him to federal and state courts across the country, and he has had numerous, successful trials, including both federal and state multi-week jury trials.
+He is also experienced in representing clients in arbitration, including both domestic and international arbitration.

-Most recently, Mr. Watson won a judgment plus post-confirmation interest in a dispute involving a “no call” provision under a bond indenture favor of Pacific Investment Management Company (“PIMCO”), Deutsche Asset Management, and Castlerigg Master Investments following a 4-day bench trial before the United States Bankruptcy Court, Southern District of Mississippi.
-The Bankruptcy Court’s 107-page opinion is likely to be a leading authority on the enforceability of “no call” provisions and prepayment premiums in bankruptcy cases.
+Mr. Watson won a judgment plus post-confirmation interest in a dispute involving a “no call” provision under a bond indenture favor of Pacific Investment Management Company (“PIMCO”), Deutsche Asset Management, and Castlerigg Master Investments following a bench trial before the United States Bankruptcy Court, Southern District of Mississippi.
+The Bankruptcy Court’s 107-page opinion is a leading authority on the enforceability of “no call” provisions and prepayment premiums in bankruptcy cases.

 Mr. Watson is very active politically in the community and serves on a number of boards.
 He also speaks French, Czech and Ukrainian.

-- Representing Walker Digital, LLC in patent litigation concerning Microsoft Office against Microsoft Corp., Dell and Hewlett Packard (C.D.
-Cal.).
+- Represented Walker Digital, LLC in patent litigation concerning Microsoft Office against Microsoft Corp., Dell and Hewlett Packard (C.D.
+Cal.
+2012).

-- Representing Walker Digital, LLC in patent litigation concerning the Powerball lottery against the Multi-State Lottery Association (MUSL) (S.D.
-Ind.).
+- Represented Walker Digital, LLC in patent litigation concerning the Powerball lottery against the Multi-State Lottery Association (MUSL) (S.D.
+Ind.
+2011).

 - Obtained a multimillion dollar judgment plus post-confirmation interest in a dispute involving a “no call” provision under a bond indenture for Pacific Investment Management Company (“PIMCO”), Deutsche Asset Management, and Castlerigg Master Investments (Bankr.
 Ct., S.D.
 Miss.
 2010).
 Premier Entertainment Biloxi LLC (D/B/A Hard Rock Hotel & Casino Biloxi) v.
 U.S. Bank et al., 2010 Bankr.
 LEXIS 2994 (U.S. Bankr.
 Ct.
 S.D.
 Miss.
 2010).